What Is a Dental Crown?

 Crown Material Comparison

-- Best aesthetics: All-porcelain or layered zirconia
+- For aesthetics: All-porcelain or layered zirconia

 - Most affordable: PFM or base metal crowns